-- 57.1 There must be a public presentation segment at every Council meeting fixed under Rule 13 to enable members of the public to make presentations to Council. - 57.2 Sub-Rule 57.1 does not apply when a meeting is closed to members of the public in accordance with section 66(2) of the Act - 57.3 Public presentations will not exceed 30 minutes in duration. - 57.4 A person must register on Council's website by no later than 12 noon on the day of the Council meeting, with a maximum of 10 persons being granted up to three minutes to present their subject matter. - 57.5 No more than three persons may speak on the same subject matter at any one meeting. - 57.6 The Chair may use their discretion to allow additional speakers on any item up to a maximum of 10. - 57.7 The Chair will seek the suspension and subsequent resumption of standing orders to allow for the conduct of the Public Presentations segment at all Council meetings.
+- 57.1 There must be a public participation segment at every Council meeting fixed under Rule 13 to enable members of the public to speak at the meeting. - 57.2 Sub-Rule 57.1 does not apply when a meeting is closed to members of the public in accordance with section 66(2) of the Act. - 57.3 Public submissions will not exceed 30 minutes in duration. - 57.4 A person must register a Request to Speak form on Council's website by no later than 10.00 am on the day of the Council meeting, with a maximum of 10 persons being granted up to three minutes to present their subject matter.
+Members of the public unable to submit their requests via the website may contact the Governance team to do so on their behalf by 10.00 am on the day of the Council meeting. - 57.5 No more than three persons may speak on the same subject matter at any one meeting. - 57.6 The Chair may use their discretion to allow additional speakers on any item up to a maximum of 10. - 57.7 Public submissions must: - a) Relate to a matter within the duties, functions and powers of Council; - b) Not be defamatory, indecent, abusive, offensive, irrelevant, trivial or objectionable in language or substance; - c) Not deal with a subject matter already answered; or - d) Not be aimed at embarrassing a Councillor or a member of Council staff.